10 Common Business English Idioms – With Easy Explanations, Listening, and Quizzes

 in the | running | b) in trouble |

-think outside | water | c) to start again from the beginning |
+think outside | water | c) back at the beginning again because something did not work |

 in hot | the box | d) informed and updated about what’s going on |